 See boxes below for examples of each major type.

 The purest type of electronic clinical data which is obtained at the point of care at a medical facility, hospital, clinic or practice.
 Often referred to as the electronic medical record (EMR), the EMR is generally not available to outside researchers.
-The data collected includes administrative and demographic information, diagnosis, treatment, prescription drugs, laboratory tests, hospitalization, patient insurance, etc.
+The data collected includes administrative and demographic information, diagnosis, treatment, prescription drugs, laboratory tests, physiologic monitoring data, hospitalization, patient insurance, etc.